ayesha-kr/covid-one-click-deployment/datasets/covid-19/definitive-healthcare/customer/Readme.md

 With this our setup of Alerts is complete.

-Next we elaborate on how to add multiple emails in the action group.
+Next, we elaborate on how to add multiple emails in the action group.

 ## Adding multiple emails in an action group